CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 There are part to integrated unstructed and structured data in enviroment.

-`The text is the common link between them`. if applied a raw match of words between both world, you will get several problems:
+`The text is the common link between them`. if applied a match of words between both world, you will get several problems:
 * Mispelling words are found in the two enviroments that arise the question: should there be a match made between these worlds by those word?
 * Context to use those words: are words used in same context?
 * Same name on subject in both worlds: are words reference the same person?